Rail from northern Hawke's Bay to Gisborne is feasible but would cost $30m, report says

-A push is expected to be made to repair rebuild a destroyed section of railway track to complete the reinstatement of the Napier-Gisborne line.
+A push is expected to be made to repair or rebuild a destroyed section of railway track to complete the reinstatement of the Napier-Gisborne line.

 The moves follows the release of a Government-backed study determining it is feasible to carry-out the rebuild at the site of a major washout near Kopuawharo which closed the Wairoa-Gisborne section in March 2012.
 There is sufficient freight demand for five trains a week, a report says.

-The washout led to the mothballing of the Napier-Wairoa section which was reopened this year to meet the wall-of-timber demand for logging transport to Napier Port.
+The washout led to the mothballing of the Napier-Wairoa section, which was reopened this year to meet the wall-of-timber demand for logging transport to Napier Port.

-It's forecast most of the East Coast logging would still go through Eastland Port in Gisborne, where there's demand for fruit, meat and processed timber rail freight.
+It's forecast that most of the East Coast logging would still go through Eastland Port in Gisborne, where there's demand for fruit, meat and processed timber rail freight.

 Both the report and the reopening of the Napier-Wairoa section were funded by the Labour-led Government's Provincial Growth Fund.

 But the reinstatement won't be cheap.
-The report by economists and researchers BERL, and commissioned by specifically-formed target group Tairawhiti Rail Ltd and Gisborne growth concern Activate Tairawhiti, estimated costs of about $30 million to get the line safely operational.
+The report by economists and researchers BERL, and commissioned by specifically formed target group Tairawhiti Rail Ltd and Gisborne growth concern Activate Tairawhiti, estimated costs of about $30 million to get the line safely operational.

-It says one-off expenditure of between $20 million and $23 million is needed to get the line to an operational level, with up to $6 million needed for additional works to protect the line against further adverse weather events, of the type which caused its closure.
+It says one-off expenditure of between $20m and $23m is needed to get the line to an operational level, with up to $6m needed for additional works to protect the line against further adverse weather events, of the type which caused its closure.

-Over the following decade a further $5-7 million would be required would be needed for further bridge, tunnel and track work.
+Over the following decade an additional $5-7m would be required would be needed for further bridge, tunnel and track work.

-BERL research director Ganesh Nana says more-detailed commercial feasibility studies are needed, but the the case for reopening is stated and "doing nothing" would hold back the Tairawhiti region of Gisborne and East Cape.
+BERL research director Ganesh Nana says more-detailed commercial feasibility studies are needed, but the case for reopening is stated and "doing nothing" would hold back the Tairawhiti region of Gisborne and East Cape.

-BERL adopted a "wellbeing framework", taking into account the needs of the region – "to address issues of resilience, relative isolation and the disconnection of communities through the region."
+BERL adopted a "wellbeing framework", taking into account the needs of the region – "to address issues of resilience, relative isolation and the disconnection of communities through the region".

-It says it would result in benefits for all communities on State Highway 2 to and from Gisborne, including less trucks, less noise, less dust, and a reduction of at least 5 per cent in the number of severe-injury or fatal road crashes.
+It says it would result in benefits for all communities on State Highway 2 to and from Gisborne, including less trucks, less noise, less dust and a reduction of at least 5 per cent in the number of severe-injury or fatal road crashes.

-The report concludes that while passenger services wouldn't alone justify reopening tourism opportunities can operate in addition to a freight service.
+The report concludes that while passenger services wouldn't alone justify reopening, tourism opportunities can operate in addition to a freight service.

 Passenger services last operated on the line more than 30 years ago.